 Wherever you can, design your environment to make it a pleasant, downhill stroll for your rider and elephant.

-I love that they used one analogy throughout the book, which made it very easy to follow along.
+I love that they used one analogy throughout Switch, which made it very easy to follow along.
 Definitely one of the best books out there on behavioral change.
 Powerful read for managers too!

 What else can you learn from the blinks?